rachelwong/linkedout-mern-client/README.md

 Coder Academy has been teaching students full-stack web development in Australia for approximately three years, and the Brisbane campus is its latest expansion.
 In this period, the organisation has built up a reputation within the local tech scene for graduating job-ready junior developers.

-Operating within the same further education market, many tertiary education providers often hold graduate showcases and exhibitions to display what students have achieved in the course of their studies.
+Operating within the same further-education market, many tertiary education providers often hold graduate showcases and exhibitions to display what students have achieved in the course of their studies.
 The Academy at present does not have any external-facing resource that formally showcases its graduating cohort.
 Graduates instead rely on their own portfolio work, class assessments and reaching out to companies in an ad hoc fashion via meetups, social media and internship interviews.

-Our MERN assignment project therefore aims to deliver a minimal viable product (MVP) that prototypes a professional platform for students to present their best work to prospective employers with the view of securing internship opportunities.
+*Our MERN assignment project therefore aims to deliver a minimal viable product (MVP) that prototypes a professional platform for students to present their best work to prospective employers with the view of securing internship opportunities.*

 The portal can also incidentally raise the public profile of Coder Academy within the tech industry as a trainer of quality junior developers.